navapatn/navapat.github.io/_pages/about.md

   - /about.html
 ---

-I am Navapat Nananukul or Pat.
-I am working as a student reseacher at USC Information Sciences Institute under [Prof. Mayank Kejriwal](https://viterbi.usc.edu/directory/faculty/Kejriwal/Mayank).
+I am Navapat Nananukul or you can call me Pat.
+I am currently working as a student reseacher at USC Information Sciences Institute, under the advise of [Prof. Mayank Kejriwal](https://viterbi.usc.edu/directory/faculty/Kejriwal/Mayank).
+I am a junior researcher in the field of _Aritificial Intelligence_, I am motivated its capacity to emulate human-like behaviors that we, as humans, teach these machines.
+My research lies at the intersection of two complementary fields _Large Language models_ and _Knowledge Graph_, both of which are crucial for enabling machines to communicate, interact, and reason in ways that are remarkably human

 About me
 ======